CCMS-UCSD/GNPSDocumentation/docs/gnpsanalysisoverview.md

 ### [Single Spectrum Search](singlespectrum.md)

 Query a single MS/MS spectrum across all public GNPS datasets.
-The mass spectrometry equivalent of NCBI Blast helps to put the query spectrum in context of where else it occurs.
+The mass spectrometry equivalent of NCBI BLAST helps to put the query spectrum in context of where else it occurs as well as search a single MS/MS spectrum against all public spectral libraries.

 ## Advanced Analysis Tools

 ### [Dereplicator](dereplicator.md)

+The Insilico Peptidic Natural Products Dereplicator is a bioinformatic tool that allows the annotation of known peptidic natural products in MS/MS data using in silico fragmentation tree.

 ### [Network Annotation Propogation](nap.md)